 This is a delicious new twist on the classic Eton mess, made with rhubarb instead of strawberries.
 Rhubarb partners perfectly with rosemary.

-If you love muffins as much as we do, you’ll always be on the look out for new recipes.
+If you love muffins as much as we do, you’ll always be on the lookout for new recipes.
 This one is a cracker – rhubarb, cinnamon and sugar with a sprinkling of demerara to give them that crunchy topping.
 Got you thinking about muffins?
-Here are our best muffins recipes.
+Check out our best muffins recipes.

-You won’t retain the lovely bright pink colour of the forced rhubarb that’s around at the moment, but you will end up with a delicious tart and slightly sweet chutney that goes brilliantly with cheese, oily fish and roast pork.
+You won’t retain the lovely bright pink colour of the forced rhubarb that’s around in winter, but you will end up with a delicious tart and slightly sweet chutney that goes brilliantly with cheese, oily fish and roast pork.

 This update on the classic negroni using rhubarb and ginger is a great shout for spring.
-It comes from Black Dice, a 1960s rock ‘n’ roll inspired bar tucked away beneath Moroccan restaurant MOMO in Mayfair.
-It’s open until 3am, perfect for a nightcap.
+It comes from Black Dice, a 1960s rock ‘n’ roll-inspired bar tucked away beneath Moroccan restaurant MOMO in Mayfair.